 Well, keep in mind that bonds, and especially US Treasuries, are the “safe haven” investment.
 In theory, the US can never default on its debt obligations since it can simply “print” more money to service its debt.
 That’s one of the privileges of being the world’s reserve currency.
 There’s a reason the US 10-year bond is used as the de facto “risk free” rate when evaluating investment return alternatives.
 The phrase “risk free” is code for “low returns” relative to other investment options.
 Think of the old saying, “No risk, no reward.”
 Investors today, more so than any time in the last 40 years, would rather take no risk and reap no reward than investing in other higher-risk assets (ie. stocks, real estate, etc.).
 What does that really say about the state of our economy?

 As we sit here today, all three bond charts posted above are still “mid-consolidation.”
 There is a chance that all three will turn out to be bull traps and reverse lower thus sending bond yields higher and negating the cup-with-handle formations.
 I think that is unlikely and I fully expect to see these charts break higher sending Treasury yields to levels not seen since the 1950s.
-To me, US Treasuries are calling the Fed’s bluff on interest rate hikes later this year.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+To me, US Treasuries are calling the Fed’s bluff on interest rate hikes later this year.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.